courte/teacher_swap/2014-06-steven_courteney/steven.md

 performance characteristics via text, these personality injections, to my mind, are essential for creating and facilitating a vibrant culture that is more **convergent** than **divergent**.

+Finally, while we didn't spend much time together I really liked working with Courtney to discuss our observations and experiences.